 ABS continues to lead marine and offshore innovation.
 In a constantly evolving industry, ABS works alongside its partners tackling the most pressing technical, operational and regulatory challenges so that the marine and offshore industries operate safely, securely and responsibly.

-The ABS program defines a scalable approach that can be applied to a single component as well as a multi-system suite of assets.
-The program also can be used with industry regulatory mechanisms within or external to the marine and offshore industries to achieve sustainable, measurable and secure asset condition.
+The ABS program defines a scalable approach that can be applied to a single component or an entire system.
+The program also can be used with industry regulatory mechanisms to the marine and offshore industries to achieve a sustainable, measurable and secure asset condition.

 ABS continues its work with industry partners, IACS and the U.S. Coast Guard to develop products that will assist in assessing and implementing effective cybersecurity in information and operational technologies.

 System and data protection measures contribute to data integrity and reliability and this is especially important for integrated systems (e.g., vehicles) and sensor networks tied to decision aids (Internet of Things).
 Safety decisions require secure systems that lend confidence to data integrity.
 Transmission security, secure storage and quality of service all contribute to the security and value of data.
-Enhancing system security will remove uncertainty in operations, while giving reliability to compliance reports dependent on company data.
+Verification of system security will remove uncertainty in operations, while giving reliability to compliance reports dependent on company data.

 ABS has developed the Guidance Notes on Data Integrity for Marine and Offshore Operations to help owners and builders alike appreciate this step-change in technology.